Handbook for quality in cultural Web sites

 A-Prompt

-By the University of Toronto, freely available tool that may be
+By the University of Toronto, freely available tool that may be used to identify problems and help corrections.

 http://aprompt.snow.utoronto.ca/